 Vaping both tobacco and marijuana is a more recent development.
 People have raised alarms about that trend, but the data is still trickling in as to the true extent of its risks.
-Because some deaths and illnesses have occurred after vaping, however, the general consensus is young people in particular should not vape.
+Because some deaths and illnesses have occurred after vaping, however, the general consensus is young people, in particular, should stay away from the vape.

 Youths tend to experiment more.
-In addition to alcohol and cannabis, cocaine and ecstasy (Molly or MDMA) are another combination younger folks dabble in.
-(Or worse.)
-The long-term consequences of such a pairing remain somewhat unclear, but the younger a person is when they experiment with drugs, the greater the likelihood they’ll develop a substance use disorder.
+In addition to alcohol and cannabis, cocaine and ecstasy (Molly or MDMA) are other combinations adolescents commonly experiment with.
+The long-term consequences of such a pairing remain somewhat unclear, but the younger a person is when they experiment with drugs, the greater the likelihood of developing a substance use disorder.

-Prescription polydrug use can be problematic, too, by altering how the substances metabolize and changing how long it stays in the body.
+Prescription polydrug use can cause problems by altering the metabolism and excretion of other drugs in the body.

 Why People Take Multiple Substances

 Reasons for multiple drug use vary.
 It can be to chase a more powerful high, but it can also be to self-medicate (for bipolar disorder or depression, for example).
 Other reasons include: